 What are the various job roles in Data Science?

 This is the role that includes understanding the statistical and mathematical models in order to apply them to the data.
 They apply their theoretical knowledge in the domains of statistics and algorithms to find the best way to solve a certain problem.
 Also, know about Data Science job profiles and build your career in Data Science.

-Become Master of Data Science by going through this online Data Science course in Singapore.
+Become a Master of Data Science by going through this online Data Science course in Indore

 One of the most important differences between a Data Scientist and a Data Engineer is that Data Engineers are able to handle large amounts of data using their excellent software engineering and programming skills.
 Thus, they are more often than not concentrating on coding, cleaning the data that is available, and working in close coordination with Data Scientists.
 If a Data Scientist is taking the predictive model and implementing the code, then they are in effect taking on the role of a Data Engineer.

-Data Architects are the professionals who are well adept in coming up with the data model.
+Data Architects are professionals who are well adept at coming up with the data model.
 They are database administrators focusing on structuring the technology, implementing the data storage problems, and working in close coordination with the Data Engineers.